Here’s a pathetic little fact for you: being a landlord has zero day-to-day perks. Or ar least, I literally cannot think of a single one!

-Whenever I enquire about any arrears, they always insist they’re going to pay on said day, but it genuinely NEVER happens.
-That’s probably one of my biggest pet peeves!
+Whenever I enquire about any arrears, they always insist they’re going to pay on said day, but it NEVER happens.
+That’s probably one of my biggest pet-peeves!
 They can never manage my expectations because they always feed me bullshit.

 What they fail to understand (because they’re idiots) is that I’ll be a lot more understanding and accepting if they gave me realistic dates that they can honour, even if that means having to wait a little longer.
-It’s the blatant bullshit that makes the situation worse, 10-fold.
+It’s the blatant bullshit that makes the situation a living hell.

-Talking to them is hard work, it’s probably one of the most undesirable things to do on this planet (and believe me, i’ve done a lot of nasty shit).
+Communicating with them is hard work, it’s probably one of the most undesirable things to do on this planet (and believe me, I’ve done a lot of nasty shit).

-I’ve tried to keep my phone-time with these fools to a minimum because talking to them is excruciating.
-I remember the last time they were a month in arrears, his excuse was, “everything costs money, I have so much to pay out for.
+I’ve tried to keep my phone-time with the fools to a minimum because talking to them is excruciating.
+I remember the last time they were close to one month in arrears, his excuse was, “everything costs money, I have so much to pay out for.
 Nothing is for free in life, nothing”… that was his point.
-Right, ok?
-Thanks for nothing, besides from the worst justification for anything, EVER.
-Jack-arse!

 They don’t even bother informing me they’re going to be late on paying rent.
-Even the lowest of low scum-bag tenants shell out on basic incoherent text messages.
-Sure, they may say something like, “You ain’t getting rent this month.
+Even the lowest of low scum-bag tenants shell-out on basic incoherent text messages.
+Sure, they may say, “You ain’t getting rent this month.
 I know my rights” – but at least they have the courtesy to inform a brother.

 Having to actively chase the same tenants for rent every damn month is probably one of the most frustrating aspects of being a landlord.

-They get shitty with me like I’m doing something wrong when I chase arrears.
+They actually get shirty with me, like I’m doing something wrong, when I chase arrears.
 All their correspondents have a real sharp edge about them.
 And sarcasm.
 The pompous-arse pricks love being sarcastic.
-It’s not good/funny sarcasm either, it’s real premature crap that a 14yr old may find vaguely funny.
+It’s not good/funny sarcasm either.

 Why do tenants get shitty with landlords when they chase arrears?
 I’ve never understood that.
 In my opinion, it says a lot about a tenant’s character when they react like that.